OpenStarbound/OpenStarbound/doc/lua/openstarbound/input.md

 # Input

-Allows access to custom keybinds from most clientside Lua scripts.
+The new `input` table allows access to user input from most clientside Lua scripts.

 ---